darrellsilver/norc/README.md

 #### Dependency Types:

- * Tasks in the same Job can define Dependencies that create a parent -> child relationship between Tasks.
+Tasks in the same Job can define Dependencies that create a parent -> child relationship between Tasks.
 Child Tasks will only run once all their Parent's have satisfactorily completed.

- * Typically a child Task only runs once its parents have completed successfully, but this can be altered using Dependency Types:
+Typically a child Task only runs once its parents have completed successfully, but this can be altered using Dependency Types:
-   * DEP_TYPE_STRICT: Child Tasks only run when the parent has completed successfully.
+ * **DEP_TYPE_STRICT**: Child Tasks only run when the parent has completed successfully.
 This is the most common type of dependency.
-   * DEP_TYPE_FLOW: Child Tasks run as soon as the parent has completed, regardless of the parent's exit status.
+ * **DEP_TYPE_FLOW**: Child Tasks run as soon as the parent has completed, regardless of the parent's exit status.

 ### Interacting & Monitoring: